spicysomtam/opencga/opencga-app/app/cloud/azure/arm-kubernetes/README.md

 ```
 $ ./deploy.sh -s "Azure subscription 1" --af azuredeploy.parameters.modified.json --spf azuredeploy.servicePrincipal.parameters.json
 ```
 6. Step 5 may not work first time; it can be run again and again until you have all issues resolved.
 Note that You may need to cleanup some resources manually in azure, depending on what fails to deploy.
-For clean in azure, just delete the resource groups, delting the networking one last.
+For cleanup in azure after testing, just delete the resource groups (delete the networking one last).

 ## Deploy without User Access Administrator role